 Sep9

-19:29 And everyone who has left houses or brothers or sisters or father or mother or children (or fields (Only a sampling of the sorts of things believers may lose.-(New) for my sake will receive a hundred times as much and will inherit eternal life.
-30 But many who are first will be last, and many who are last will be first.
+19:29 And everyone who has left houses or brothers or sisters or father or mother or children (or fields (Only a sampling of the sorts of things believers may lose.-(New) for my sake (Not for money, not for fame, not for self, but for Christ) will receive a hundred times as much (Jesus saying by sowing money into a Church or ministry God will bless us a hundred times over.
+In this age, and in the age to come.-(Luke 18:30) and will inherit eternal life.
+(Does not mean sacrificing is a means of earning Salvation.
+We are Saved by grace through faith.
+But we are Saved for good works which will be rewarded in eternity.-(Eph.
+2:10) 30 But many who are first will be last, and many who are last will be first.
 (Some understand this as, those who are proud in how much they sacrificed compared to others.
-Its not about merit, importance, or time served, but God’s grace.-(New) (For a Complete Expository See Book)
+Its not about merit, importance, or time served, but God’s grace.)
+(For a Complete Expository See Book)

 Additional Notes & Applications